filipenasc/filipenasc/README.md

 ### :books: Recent studies

-Lately I've been focused on explore these topics deeper:
+These are some topics I've been focusing on lately:

-- API Design
 - Golang
 - Software Architecture
+- React JS

 ### :nerd_face: Interests